-The Best Men's Rain Jackets of 2017
+The Best Rain Jackets for Men of 2018

 Analysis and Award Winners

-Best Overall Rain Jacket
+Best Overall Model

 Arc'teryx Beta SL

-If we could only own one jacket, this would be it.
-Our testing team loved its best-in-review mobility, exceptionally versatility, fantastic hood design, and great storm worthiness - all at a below average weight.
-While some jackets offer advantages for certain applications, this is the do-everything rain jacket for a broad range of activities.
+If we could only own one jacket, whether for walking the dog or a week-long backpacking trip, this would be it.
+Our testing team loved its best-in-review mobility, exceptional versatility, fantastic hood design, and top-notch storm worthiness - all while maintaining a below average weight.
+While some jackets offer advantages for specific applications, this is the do-everything model that will work fantastically for a broad range of activities.

-Read full review: Arc'teryx Beta SL
+Read review: Arc'teryx Beta SL

 Best Bang for the Buck

-It's our favorite jacket for high-energy hiking and backpacking and featured enough for around town use.
-A few other models we tested are similarly affordable, but the PreCip delivers the most functionality and versatility for your money.
+It's our favorite jacket for high-energy hiking and backpacking and featured enough for around town use for what is still a pretty reasonable price.
+A few other models we tested are similar when it comes to the price point, but the PreCip delivers the most functionality and versatility for your money.
 The demanding budget-conscious buyer won't find a better deal than this jacket, ringing it at $100.

-Read full review: Marmot PreCip
+Read review: Marmot PreCip